affilirator/thekitchen-pot/src/content/blog/how-to-cook-sausages-in-the-oven.md

 ### How can I cook deer sausages in the oven?

 Venison sausages require to be turned frequently yet gently to achieve even doneness without breaking them.
-Place the deer sausages in 375 degrees Fahrenheit oven and let them sizzle.
-Immediately they start sizzling; you should reduce the heat and cook them gently for approximately 15 minutes.
+Place the deer sausages in 375 degrees Fahrenheit oven and let them sizzle.u003cbru003eImmediately they start sizzling; you should reduce the heat and cook them gently for approximately 15 minutes.